How To Test an Ignition Coil Without a Multimeter: Step By Step Guide

 Replacing all coils at once is optional, not mandatory.

-What I do after confirming a bad coil
+What to do after confirming a bad coil

 Once I’m confident: